aled1027/research/tabular-recipe-notation-v2/prompt.md

 5. Always use `class: "vertical"` for process steps that span multiple rows
 6. Always use `class: "righthide"` for empty spacer cells
 7. Omit `colspan`, `rowspan`, `align`, and `class` when they would be 1 or default values
+8. **Verify cell counts for each row**: For every ingredient row, sum the explicit cells (with their colspans) plus cells covered by rowspans from above.
+This must equal the total table width.
+Gaps occur when this sum is wrong.